Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 8. <a href="https://m.media-amazon.com/images/I/51JxHhJQMmL._AC_.jpg" target="_blank">Onitama logo from amazon</a>
 9. <a href="https://boardgamegeek.com/boardgame/199561/sagrada" target="_blank">Sagrada on BGG</a>

+#### Assorted external links
-For this readme, I used <a href="https://ui.dev/amiresponsive" target="_blank">AmIResponsive</a> to generate images of my page on different screen sizes.
+- <a href="https://ui.dev/amiresponsive" target="_blank">AmIResponsive</a> to generate images of my page on different screen sizes.

-To generate my favicon, I used this <a href="https://favicon.io/favicon-converter/" target="_blank">online favicon generator</a> with a <a href="https://stock.adobe.com/de/images/colorful-board-game-vector-template/222236135" target="_blank">stockimage photo</a>.
+- <a href="https://favicon.io/favicon-converter/" target="_blank">online favicon generator</a> to generate a favicon from an image file

-I got the colors I used in my color palette from <a href="https://colorhunt.co/palette/22283131363f76abaeeeeeee" target="_blank">Color Hunt</a>.
+- <a href="https://stock.adobe.com/de/images/colorful-board-game-vector-template/222236135" target="_blank">stockimage photo</a> for favicon

+- <a href="https://colorhunt.co/palette/22283131363f76abaeeeeeee" target="_blank">Color Hunt</a> to find a color palette

+- <a href="https://www.eddymens.com/blog/how-to-make-a-markdown-link-open-in-another-tab#:~:text=You%20just%20add%20the%20target,in%20a%20different%20browser%20tab" target="_blank">Random page</a> for the code to open links in markdown in a new page

 [return to Table of Contents](#toc)